 This particular meditation course involves three journeys and 21 stages; can you discuss the wisdom that informed the structure of this course?
 Why three journeys?
 Why 21 stages?

-GuruMeher: In his vast knowledge of the many systems of spiritual work and from his personal meditative experience, Yogi Bhajan created this map of the many blocks and blisses of our inner journey.
-They do form a scale from beginner to mastery levels of ability, but are not always stepwise; anyone may experience any of these discreet and describable mental states at any time in any order.
+GuruMeher: The different stages of this course form a scale from beginner to mastery levels of ability, but are not always stepwise; anyone may experience any of these discreet and describable mental states at any time in any order.
 As a systematic study we can learn to identify and even target these states and our progress through them.
 The 21 stages is nature’s design, not ours.
 And the 3 journeys is a grouping of the experiences somewhat like the content of material in Bachelor’s, Master’s, and Doctor’s programs reflect progressive sophistication.

 Who is this course appropriate for?